jhuckabee/hamster-pivotal/README.md

-[Hamster](http://projecthamster.wordpress.com/) makes it so easy to keep track of your time throughout the course of the day.
+[Hamster](http://projecthamster.wordpress.com/) makes it very easy to keep track of your time throughout the course of the day.
 However, getting that data into other systems can be a pain in the ass, which is why I created this little library to help automate the process of submiting Hamster time entries in to [PivotalTracker](https://www.pivotaltracker.com/).

 Unfortunately, the current official PivotalTracker API doesn't give you access to time tracking methods, so I've created a bit of a workaround using curl.

-So make sure you have curl installed before trying to use this.
+This library requires curl, and ruby 1.9.2.

-    sudo apt-get install curl
+    sudo apt-get install curl ruby1.9.1

-You'll also need Ruby to get this working.
-I've only tested with ruby 1.9.2.
+Then install the library

+    sudo gem install hamster-pivotal

 Setup
 =====